librato/librato-rails/README.md

 ## Configuration

-In order to send measurements to Metrics you need to set up your account credentials ([sign up](https://metrics.librato.com/) for a Metrics account if you don't have one).
-You can provide these one of two ways.
+If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
+In order to send measurements to Metrics you to provide your account credentials to `metrics-rails`.
+You provide these one of two ways:

 Create a `config/metrics.yml` like the following: